Skip to main content

 A wellness program might flag an employee for high blood pressure.
 The programmatic response is typically a recommendation to reduce salt intake and exercise more.
 A systems biology perspective reveals a much more complex picture.
 That hypertension could be driven by chronically elevated cortisol from a dysregulated HPA axis due to workplace stress.

 This high cortisol state could, in turn, be suppressing the HPG axis, leading to lower testosterone in a male employee, which further contributes to insulin resistance and weight gain, creating a vicious cycle.
-The high is a symptom, a single data point emerging from a deeply interconnected systemic dysfunction.
+The high blood pressure is a symptom, a single data point emerging from a deeply interconnected systemic dysfunction.
 To collect that single data point without investigating the system is not just poor medicine; it is a form of biological misrepresentation.

 This flawed approach is particularly dangerous when considering targeted clinical interventions like hormone optimization or peptide therapies.
 A man seeking Testosterone Replacement Therapy (TRT) requires a thorough workup of his entire HPG axis, including levels of Luteinizing Hormone (LH), Follicle-Stimulating Hormone (FSH), testosterone, and estradiol.